profesorpaiche/cicliminds/notes.md

     - [X] `cicliminds-libs` calls an old version of `regionmask` (0.6).
       Update the `setup.cfg`.
     - [X] Update deprecated functions from `regionmask`.

+- [ ] Create the list of variables (For the moment the only idea is hard coding it, which is not ideal).

+- [ ] Chech the CDS toolbox.

 Some caveats with the intallation: